Optimizing Your Resume for Applicant Tracking Systems

 - Avoid special, non-standard fonts.

 Don't overload your resume with unimportant elements only to make a good first impression.
-It won't get past ATS screening.
+It won't get past the ATS screening.
 Keep it focused and clean.